david-cortes/contextualbandits/README.md

 Three of the main problematics that arise in contextual bandits are:

-* Building a policy or strategy for making choices in an online setting that would manage exploration of new arms under different features, or exploitation of arms that are known to be good for some features – covered in `contextualbandits.online`.
+* Building a policy or strategy for making choices in an online setting that would manage exploration of new arms under different features, or exploitation of arms that are known to be good for some features - covered in `contextualbandits.online`.
-* Building a policy/algorithm with data collected from a different policy, covered in `contextualbandits.offpolicy`.
+* Building a policy/algorithm with data collected from a different policy, covered in `contextualbandits.offpolicy` (a.k.a. counter-factual risk minimization).
 * Evaluating the performance of different strategies/policies/algorithms based on partially-labeled data, covered in `contextualbandits.evaluation`.

 This package does not deal with other related topics such as: